abadid/cmsc424-spring2018/project2/README.md

 1. small.sql: SQL script for populating `flights` database.
 1. table4storedproc.sql: SQL script for populating `stpc` database.
 1. trigger-database.sql: SQL script for setting up the `flightsales` database.
+1. trigger-test.py: Python script for testing the trigger.
 1. Vagrantfile: Vagrantfile that creates the `flights` database and populates it using `small.sql` file.

 ### Getting started